ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-project-intro/image-12.png" alt="linearly separable data">

-Also, with simple drag and drop you change how the various blocks interact with each other.
+Also, with simple drag and drop you can change how the various blocks interact with each other.

 [Here](https://github.com/mage-ai/mage-zoomcamp) is the repo for the installation guide, but we'll go through the installation here as well.